chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 - Barnum felt that he’ll always remain a poor tailor’s boy beneath all the fantasies of change he tries to create

-- But where Barnum’s character really changes so drastically in the second act, Charity’s character has, and will, always remain the same.
+- But where Barnum’s character really changes so drastically in the Second Act, Charity’s character has, and will, always remain the same.

-Taverns and Alcohol
+The Other Side: Taverns and Alcohol

-- Call back to The Other Side, where Barnum mocks Philip for drinking his misery away, “So is this really how you’d like to spend your days?”
+- The whole song is a call back to [[The Other Side – Analysis|The Other Side]], where Barnum mocks Philip for drinking his misery away, *“So is this really how you’d like to spend your days?”*

 - This tavern was where Barnum hoped to get Philip drunk enough to agree to his offer

 - But as both songs started as drinking to drown their sorrows, they both ended with drinking to celebrate finding what they want the most!

-- And just as in both songs, Philip and the circus oddities were already dancing and intoxicated enough by Barnum’s life before they even took a sip of alcohol
+- And just as in both songs, Philip and the circus Oddities were already dancing and intoxicated enough by Barnum’s life *before* they even took a sip of alcohol

-Reversal
+This is Me:

-- Interestingly, where Barnum was the original preacher who found them when they were weak at their lowest, and showed them that there’s a home for them...
+- Interestingly, where Barnum was the original preacher who found the Oddities when they were weak at their lowest, and showed them that there’s a home for them...

-- ...now, it is the same circus freaks who are now the ones who find him shattered, and pull him up to his feet by reminding him that there’s a home for him.
+- ...now, it is the same circus Oddities who are now the ones who find him shattered, and pull him up to his feet by reminding him that there’s a home for him.

+Come Alive: Coming Back

+- Both Come Alive and From Now On are songs where a preacher finds someone who is in their darkest days, metaphorically dead, and sparks the message and revives and resurrects them.
+While the “**Come** alive/**Come** back home” motif implies that **coming back** home is **coming back** to life, and that family is where life is.

-Home
+The Greatest Show: Home

 - For Barnum, home means his family & his wife whom he had left but now is returning towards

 - For the circus oddities, their physical house was just burned down by hate and pride.
 But they’ve found that a home is not a place but a people

-**What’s the name about?**
+### What's the name about?

 What’s so powerful that caused Barnum to 180° his life around?

 Why does Barnum have to declare “from now on” along with each time he makes his promise?

-Caption

-AND WE WILL COME BACK HOME!
-My FAVOURITE song FINALLY hahaha.
-THIS song.
-It just – takes strands from every previous song and weaves it into a tapestry that summarises the story, setting up the climax.
-It probably struck a chord in me, because it cued the waterworks.

-Everything about it just paced perfectly.
-I felt everything Barnum felt: the reeling brokenness, the revelation, the renouncement, the remembrance, the recommitment and the restoration and just the joy of returning to a place called home.

-The power and energy and fire feel like Come Alive’s—but many magnitudes stronger— because we now know it’s a resurrection, not just from enslavement, but now we also properly understand the fuller picture of the genuine and secure life ahead where every need is met with love and wonder.

--
+---

+## Reflection

 The younger son of a rich father demands his share of the inheritance, then runs away and spends all his money to do everything he ever dreamed of.
 But then when the sun began to dim, and his money ran dry, he hit his rock bottom.
 Realising that his father’s servants ate better than the pig feed he was resorting to, he planned to come back home and beg his father for forgiveness.